Nikoloz Kutateladze

-Nikoloz Kutateladze (ნიკოლოზ ქუთათელაძე; born 19 March 2001) is a Georgian footballer who plays as a centre-forward for Kolkheti-1913 Poti on loan from Russian club Pari Nizhny Novgorod.
+Nikoloz Kutateladze (ნიკოლოზ ქუთათელაძე; born 19 March 2001) is a Georgian footballer who plays as a centre-forward for Meistriliiga club FCI Levadia.

 Club career

 He made his debut in the Russian Football National League for Spartak-2 Moscow on 13 November 2019 in a game against Armavir.

 On 28 July 2022, Kutateladze signed with Rodez in France for two seasons.

 On 7 September 2023, Kutateladze joined Russian Premier League club Pari Nizhny Novgorod on a three-year contract.
 On his debut on 15 September 2023, he scored a late equalizer in a 1–1 away draw against Dynamo Moscow.

 On 15 February 2025, Dinamo Tbilisi announced the signing of Kutateladze on loan from Pari NN until the end of the year.

+On 4 February 2026, the contract with Pari NN was mutually terminated.
+On the next day, Kutateladze signed with Rustavi.